NSAntoine/SuccessorCLI/README.md

 - `--dmg-path /PATH/TO/ROOTFSDMG` Specify the rootfsDMG to use
 - `--rsync-bin-path /PATH/TO/RSYNC/BIN` Specify the Rsync executable to launch rsync restore with

-- `--append-rsync-arg RSYNC-ARG-TO-APPEND` Specify an additional rsync argument to be passed in to rsync, for example: `--append-rsync-arg "--exclude=/some/directory` will pass in `--exclude=/some/directory` to rsync.
+- `--append-rsync-arg RSYNC-ARG-TO-APPEND` Specify an additional rsync argument to be passed in to rsync, for example: `--append-rsync-arg "--exclude=/some/directory` will pass in `--exclude=/some/directory` to rsync
-*Notes*:
+- `--rsync-dry-run` Specifies that rsync should run with --dry-run *Notes*:
 - You can't use both `--dmg-path` and `--ipsw-path` together at the same time.
 - `--mnt-point-path`, `--rsync-bin-path`, `--ipsw-path`, and `--dmg-path` are all optional